Isuru40/liveTemperature-RabbitMQ-SpringBoot/README.md

 # liveTemperature-RabbitMQ-SpringBoot

-This dashboard powerd by RabbitMQ.
+This dashboard is integrated by RabbitMQ.

 You have to crete Exchange, Queue, RouteKey in RabbitMq initial configuration